-Boards should ensure that major Shareholders automatically receive all annual and interim reports and copies of other major announcements directly.
+Boards must take responsibility for ensuring that major Shareholders automatically receive all annual and interim reports and copies of other major announcements directly.

-As an observation, City of London suggests that, particularly when a Fund stands at a significant discount, Boards contact major Shareholders at the time general meetings are convened, whatever is on the agenda.
+As an observation, City of London suggests that, particularly when a Fund stands at a significant discount, Boards contact major Shareholders at the time general meetings are announced, whatever is on the agenda.